grzegorz914/homebridge-enphase-envoy/README.md

 16. `manufacturer`, `model`, `serialNumber`, `firmwareRevision` - optional branding data displayed in Home.app, firmware and serialNumber. (not available from v4.1.0)
 17. In `envoyUser` here set the envoy user standard is `envov`. (not available from v4.1.0)
 18. In `envoyPasswd` here set the envoy password standard is last 6 dig. serialNumber. (not available from v4.1.0)
-18. In `installerUser` here set the installer user standard is `installer`.
+18. In `installerUser` here set the optionall installer user standard is `installer`.
-20. In `installerPasswd` here set the installer password, need to be generated, more info here: https://thecomputerperson.wordpress.com/2016/08/28/reverse-engineering-the-enphase-installer-toolkit/"
+20. In `installerPasswd` here set optionall the installer password, need to be generated, more info here: https://thecomputerperson.wordpress.com/2016/08/28/reverse-engineering-the-enphase-installer-toolkit/"
 <p align="left">
   <a href="https://github.com/grzegorz914/homebridge-enphase-envoy"><img src="https://raw.githubusercontent.com/grzegorz914/homebridge-enphase-envoy/master/graphics/ustawienia.png" height="150"></a>
 </p>